wdawson/okta.github.io/_source/_posts/2018-08-02-aspnet-core-angular-crud.md

 ### Why Okta?

-At Okta, our goal is to make [identity management](https://developer.okta.com/product/user-management/) a lot easier, more secure, and more scalable than what you’re used to.
+At Okta, our goal is to make [identity management](https://developer.okta.com/product/user-management/) a lot easier, more secure, and more scalable than what you're used to.
 Okta is a cloud service that allows developers to create, edit, and securely store user accounts and user account data, and connect them with one or multiple applications.
 Our API enables you to:
 [Authenticate](https://developer.okta.com/product/authentication/) and [authorize](https://developer.okta.com/product/authorization/) your users
 Store data about your users
 Perform password-based and [social login](https://developer.okta.com/authentication-guide/social-login/)